Timeline

 2013 – Commissioner of Income Tax vs Madan Theatres (Calcutta High Court)

-2017 – National Film Archive of India acquires 28 minutes of Bilwamangal (the first Bengali talkie) from Cinematheque Francaise.
+2016 – National Film Archive of India acquires 28 minutes of Bilwamangal (the first Bengali talkie) from Cinematheque Francaise, as reported in The Times of India

 2017 – Royal Opera House receives UNESCO Asia Pacific Heritage Award.